sheldonhull/sheldonhull.hugo/content/blog/2017-08-29-a-waterlogged-texan-reporting-in-from-northpoint-tomball.md

 ---
 date: "2017-08-29T00:00:00Z"
-excerpt: What a crazy weekend.
+summary: What a crazy weekend.
 Choose to evacuate the family as water was slowly creeping up closer to the house.
 tags:
 - ramblings